andora814/Unit-1-Project---Memory-Game/README.md

 # Memory Game
-## Date: 11/17/2021
+## Date: 11/22/2021
 ### By: Doran Smith
 [LinkedIn](https://www.linkedin.com/in/doran-smith-66455414/)
 ***
 ### ***Description***
-#### This is a game to test your memory!
-When the game is started, cards will appear face down.
-To start the game, simply choose a card and click on it.
-The card will flip over and reveal an image.
-Click on any other card to reveal it's image.
-If the two cards have the same image, you have found a match and the cards will be removed from the board.
-If the two cards do not have the same image, you have not found a match and the cards will flip back over and remain on the board.
-Continue choosing cards until you find all the matches and all the cards have been removed.
-Upon completion of the game, a Replay button will appear.
-Good luck!
+####
+This is a game to test your memory!
+####
+When the game is opened, a board will appear with 16 cards containing images of picnic baskets.
+The opposite sides of the cards contain images of fruits and vegetables.
+There are 8 pairs of cards.
+The objective of the game is to find all the matching pairs by remembing their locations on the board.

 [Trello](https://trello.com/b/UjG8hxKY/dorans-memory-game-project)
 ***